 |Technical Manager||4,690 LTL|

 |Territory Manager||4,710 LTL|

 |Zone Manager||5,300 LTL|

-Executive and Management salaries in Lithuania range from 1,460 LTL per month (starting average salary) to 7,310 LTL per month (maximum average salary, actual maximum is higher).
-This is not the minimum wage as per the law, only the lowest reported number in the salary survey that had thousands of participants and professionals from all over the country.
+Salaries in Executive and Management in Lithuania range from 1,460 LTL (starting average salary) to 7,310 LTL (maximum average salary, actual maximum is higher).
+To clarify, the number presented is not the legally mandated minimum wage.
+Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

-Closely related to the median are two values: the 25th and the 75th percentiles.
-Reading from the salary distribution diagram, 25% of people working in Executive and Management are earning less than 3,040 LTL while 75% of them are earning more than 3,040 LTL.
-Also from the diagram, 75% of people working in Executive and Management are earning less than 4,760 LTL while 25% are earning more than 4,760 LTL.
+Two values that are highly correlated with the median are the 25th and 75th percentiles.
+By examining the salary distribution diagram, it is possible to determine that 25% of individuals employed in Executive and Management in Lithuania earn less than 3,040 LTL, while 75% of them earn more.
+Additionally, the diagram reveals that 75% of individuals earn less than 4,760 LTL, while 25% earn more than that.